unisonweb/unison/unison-src/transcripts/squash.output.md

   Added definitions:

-    1. babyDon'tHurtMe : builtin.Text
+    1. babyDon'tHurtMe : Text
     2. no              : more -> r
-    3. whatIsLove      : builtin.Text
+    3. whatIsLove      : Text

   Tip: You can use `todo` to see if this generated any work to
        do in this namespace and `test` to run the tests.
 Or you